mayankkuthar/Assessment/README.md

 ## Support

-For detailed setup instructions, see `SUPABASE_SETUP.md`.

 For issues and questions:
 - Check the browser console for errors
-- Verify your Supabase configuration
-- Ensure the database schema is properly set up
+- Ensure the local server is running
+- Check that all data files are properly formatted